 Place anyone in any position and give them no training, and what do you have?
 You get an employee who stays in a constant state of frustration.

 Some people don’t instinctively know how to fulfill the sales manager role.
-They must be given the training and resources to understand and recognize what each individual salesperson needs to help them be successful.
+They must be given the training and resources to recognize what each salesperson needs to help them be successful.
 Here are just a few of the sales manager activities that require a process:

-- How to create a motivating environment for the sales team
+- Building a motivating environment for the sales team

-- How to ask good questions to develop the sales reps thinking skills
+- Ask good questions to develop the sales reps thinking skills

-A sales manager who has very little dedicated training will significantly hamper the ability of the salespeople to do their jobs and reduce the organization’s competitive edge.
+A sales manager who has very little dedicated training will hamper the ability of the salespeople to do their jobs.
+This can reduce the organization’s competitive edge.

 Failure #5: They lack an effective sales process.